-The following essay topic analysis examines the Notre Dame / Mendoza (Mendoza) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the Notre Dame / Mendoza (Mendoza) MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Applicants to Notre / Dame Mendoza need to respond to a short statement of purpose and then choose one of the following essay topics.
 The essay may be no longer than two pages.
 Let’s take a closer look at each prompt.

 Please share your short-term professional goals.
 What role does a Notre Dame MBA play in helping you achieve these goals?
 (100 words or less)

 With such limited space, it’s important to be direct and concise in addressing this short answer.
 Hence, we’d recommend opening with the specific position you hope to obtain immediately after school — down to the job title and 2-3 dream employers.
 Space permitting, you could also note your long-term goals briefly to provide context for your short-term plans.

 Next, summarizing your skills/strengths based on your background—and connecting to how they would enable or have inspired your career plans—sets up the gap in your skill set that an MBA would fill.
 Be sure to include why the Notre Dame MBA program and student community are a particularly strong fit with your objectives and priorities.
 If there’s a program or course that seems particularly relevant to your professional plans, it could be worth mentioning to show the adcom that you’ve done your homework on the school and see Mendoza as an important part of your desired career path.

 Cardinal O’Hara established the Mendoza College of Business at Notre Dame in 1921, firmly committed to the idea that “the primary function of commerce is service to mankind.”
 As the world economy continues to grow and change, how do you see business acting as a positive force in the world? (maximum 2 pages)